 How do you buy plant-based proteins and are they expensive?

-You can buy most of the aforementioned plant-based proteins on HealthyTOKYO from the links provided, but of course, many of these items are also available for purchase at most supermarkets in Japan for a reasonable price.
+Many of these items are available for purchase at most supermarkets in Japan for a reasonable price.
 The cost of plant-based only proteins may seem high at first, but with closer consideration, the price is justified.
-HealthyTOKYO’s own products are mostly organic, non-gmo and additive free, bringing a whole slew of additional benefits to the dinner table.

 Plant-based protein sources in Japan are surprisingly easy to come across and in a variety that allows for a great range of culinary options.
 So whether you are vegetarian or strictly vegan, you don’t have to worry about getting the necessary level of protein for your lifestyle.